rkretzschmar/verdaccio-gae-ah/README.md

 First, install Verdaccio as a project, see [How to install Verdaccio](https://verdaccio.org/docs/en/installation).

-Then, within the verdaccio project folder:
+Then, within the Verdaccio project folder:

 ```
 $ npm i verdaccio-gae-ah